tendermint/spec/spec/abci/abci.md

 offer these snapshots to its local application via `OfferSnapshot`.

-Once the application accepts a snapshot and begins restoring it, Tendermint will fetch snapshot chunks from existing nodes via `LoadSnapshotChunk` calls and apply them sequentially to the local application with `ApplySnapshotChunk`.
+Once the application accepts a snapshot and begins restoring it, Tendermint will fetch snapshot chunks from existing nodes via `LoadSnapshotChunk` and apply them sequentially to the local application with `ApplySnapshotChunk`.
 When all chunks have been applied, the application `AppHash` is retrieved via an `Info` query and compared to the blockchain's `AppHash` verified via light client.

 ## Messages